tonomoshia/tonomoshia/100DaysofWesBos.md

 ### Day 7 - 04.09.2020
 Completed [Flexbox.io][7] videos 14 and 15 about  making navigation menus and handling mobile re-ordering with flexbox.

+### Day 8 - 04.11.2020
+Completeted 4 sections of Javascript curriculum that [LaunchCode][27] is planning to use for their next cohort in my area.
+Did a [Focusmate][26] session for the first time.
+It's an accountability buddy app and it did keep me planted in my chair for the entire 50 minutes so I guess you could say it worked.
+I did not wander the internet for other topics either because I told my buddy for the day, James, _I was intending to get through 4 or 5 sections_ and I didn't want to tell him I didn't at the end.
+So I did get through to section 4.4 during the session and continued after it was done.

+[Exercise completed for section 4.8][28]

+[Studio completed for section 4.9][29]

 [1]: http://masteringmarkdown.com/
 [2]: https://learnnode.com/
 [3]: https://javascript30.com/